 AACI YTI promotes healthy living, substance use education prevention, mental health awareness, suicide prevention, social emotional learning, and self-advocacy by providing youth FREE arts and multi-media education.
 Programs are designed for Santa Clara county youth and young adults ages 8-24 unless stated otherwise.

-Roll up your sleeves, and get immersed in this fun painting session for all levels of painters.
-Paint along with a professional artist in a comfortable and inviting atmosphere.
-We will explore watercolor techniques such as blending, wet on wet, masking, salting and pen & ink.
-In the end, you will be proud to show your original newly minted pieces of artwork!
+Roll up your sleeves and get immersed in this fun painting session for all levels of painters.
+Paint along with a professional artist from AACI YTI in a comfortable and inviting atmosphere.
+We will explore acrylic painting techniques, and at the end of the workshop you'll be able to take home your own work of art!

 Open to Santa Clara County youth ages 8-17.